Search results for

 The best secret codes for Android phones

-Be aware that some of these codes might not work on your particular Android phone, but it shouldn’t hurt to try them.
+Be aware that some of these codes might not work on your particular Android phone or carrier, but it shouldn’t hurt to try them.

 Get your device’s IMEI number — *#06#

-While it might not seem exciting at first, the IMEI (International Mobile Equipment Identity) for your phone can be extremely important.
-Think of it as your phone’s “fingerprint” on cellular networks, which can help with tasks like carrier activation or blocking a device if it ends up lost or stolen.
+While it might not seem exciting at first, your phone’s IMEI (International Mobile Equipment Identity) can be extremely important.
+Think of it as your phone’s “fingerprint” on cellular networks, which can help with tasks like carrier activation or blocking a device if it is lost or stolen.
 You should try using Google’s Find My Device platform first, assuming that’s an option in your situation.

 Show phone info and usage data — *#*#4636#*#*